 - 8 cups or ½ gallon whole milk (you can use low-fat milk too but in my opinion the taste isn’t as authentic and as all know my thoughts on low-fat products.
 Boo hiss!)

-- ½ tablespoon very finely sifted whole wheat pastry flour or cornstarch.
+- ½ tablespoon very finely sifted gluten free all purpose flour

 - In a large non-reactive stock pot, bring the milk to a boil slowly, stirring very frequently to prevent scorching (you must boil the milk or the separating reaction will not occur as quickly or as completely).